maciakl/jjmp/README.md

 By virtue of being a go program `jjmp` is platform agnostic and does not depend on any external executables.
 It also uses a simpler key-value store that is unique to it and less likely to get clobbered by updates.

+### Why not use zoxide instead?

+[zoxide](https://github.com/ajeetdsouza/zoxide) is a great tool, but it has a slightly different focus.
+It is designed to entirely replace your `cd` command in your workflow.
+I just wanted a manually curated bookmark list.

 ## Installing